a-scie/jump/README.md

 ```

 Despite scies admitting to assembly by hand like this, tools are not always available (Windows) and
-there are fiddly bits here to get an easily inspectable lift manifest not to mention file sizes and
+there are fiddly bits here to get an easy to inspect lift manifest not to mention file sizes and
 hashes, which are required by the scie-jump to find the internal files and then verify them on
 extraction.
 As such, the scie-jump launcher will act in a boot-pack role when its bare (not in a
 scie sandwich) and accept one or more lift manifest files as input from which it will build scies
-for you with `--single-lift-line` manifests for easy inspectability.
+for you with `--single-lift-line` manifests that are easy to inspect.

 ## Performance